 CHDS faculty Stephen Resch, Stéphane Verguet, and Ankur Pandya have contributed to chapters in the handbook.
 Resch has contributed as an author for one chapter and co-author for two, focusing on the importance of costing studies, study design, and data analysis in the context of immunization.
 The chapters address aspects of cost estimation and offer tools and exercises to evaluate vaccination costs and benefits.
 Verguet and Pandya have contributed to a chapter on health outcomes measurement, exploring measures such as quality-adjusted life years, disability-adjusted life years, and psychometric approaches to evaluate the effectiveness of vaccines and immunization programs.

-Learn more: Read the “Handbook of Applied Health Economics in Vaccines”
+Learn more: Read the publication, “Handbook of Applied Health Economics in Vaccines”

-Learn more: Read Chapter 2.1 Why Costing Studies Are Needed
+Learn more: Read the chapter, 2.1 Why Costing Studies Are Needed

-Learn more: Read Chapter 2.3 Designing a Primary Costing Study or Analysis
+Learn more: Read the chapter, 2.3 Designing a Primary Costing Study or Analysis

-Learn more: Read Chapter 3.4 Measuring and Valuing Health Outcomes
+Learn more: Read the chapter, 3.4 Measuring and Valuing Health Outcomes

 Related news: Heart Failure Guidelines Found Borderline Cost-Effective